department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/assisted-living-and-home-health-care.md

 <span id="health-assisted-alone">

-#### What if I don’t need nursing home care, but can’t live alone because of physical or mental health conditions and don’t have family to help me?
+#### What if I don’t need nursing home care, but I can’t live alone because of physical or mental health conditions and I don’t have family to help me?

 You may be able to get community residential (live-in) care in settings such as those listed below.
 In each setting, a trained professional will provide care and support with daily tasks 24 hours a day.